2dm/QueuePilot/README.md

 ## Setup
 QueuePilot was tested on Ubuntu 20.04 and python 3.9.
-A basic configuration includes a source host and destination host, connected through a routing PC.
+A basic configuration includes a source host and a destination host, connected through two routing PCs.

 The file `environment.yml` contains the python dependencies.